Dart-o-s/aos_fc/plan.md

 # we have a plan

 ## high prio items
+    [ ] BUG Some methods got moved into AbsFileSystem, but they belong to "the App" [?]
+I think I duplicated it to there, because the import did not work [ ] OPEN "move to front" menu item
+    [ ] OPEN Flavicon for Windows
     [X] DONE 2025-03-28 15:07 LOGO!
     [✔] DONE 2025-03-29 18:17 do the learning thing
     [✔] DONE 2025-03-29 18:18 add swipes later